Outer-crust equations of state for neutron stars: Results

-At the minimum-mass configuration, two bulk properties are of primary interest: the minimum gravitational mass and the corresponding stellar radius.
-Previous studies have shown that the minimum mass is largely insensitive to the choice of the outer-crust EOS, with typical values clustering around $\sim 0.087$--$0.090\,M_\odot$ when microscopic inner-crust models are employed.
-Small variations between models nevertheless arise, since modest differences in the low-density EOS or in the crust--core matching procedure can propagate to the stellar structure.
-Figure~\ref{fig:mr} displays the gravitational mass as a function of (a) the radius and (b) the central energy density for the four outer-crust EoSs considered.
-The markers in Fig.~\ref{fig:mr}(a) and (b) delineate stability: configurations located to the left of the markers are stable, whereas those to the right are unstable with respect to infinitesimal radial perturbations.
-In the mass--radius plane the curves exhibit an extended, nearly flat behaviour in the vicinity of the minimum mass, whereas in the mass--central energy density plane they become extremely steep.
-This reflects the fact that small changes in the central energy density translate into large variations in the stellar radius.
-Such behaviour is directly linked to the internal structure of minimum-mass neutron stars, which are only weakly bound and contain a very small liquid core, amounting to merely $\sim 0.55\%$ and $\sim 0.69\%$ and $\sim 2$--$3\%$ of the total radius, highlighting the dominant influence of the crust.
-Relevant results are summarized in Tables~\ref{tab:table2} and~\ref{tab:table3}, while the ratio of the crustal thickness to the stellar radius, $\Delta R/R$, is shown as a function of gravitational mass in Fig.~\ref{fig:cr_moi}(a).
-This ratio remains very close to unity, $\Delta R/R \simeq 0.98$, with only marginal variations among the considered models, indicating that the global crustal geometry of minimum-mass configurations is largely insensitive to differences in the outer-crust composition and only weakly dependent on the adopted inner-crust description.
-This behaviour is consistent with previous studies showing that crustal uncertainties have only a limited effect on macroscopic neutron-star properties~\citep{PhysRevC.104.015801}, and that outer-crust observables such as the crustal thickness and moment of inertia exhibit only weak model dependence when different outer-crust EOSs are employed~\citep{Jiang_2025}.
+Although neutron stars close to the minimum mass are not expected to be realized in nature, because core-collapse supernova simulations and evolutionary arguments suggest a lower bound of $\sim 0.087$--$0.090\,M_\odot$ when microscopic inner-crust models are employed~\citep{PhysRevC.104.025805}.
+Small model-to-model variations can nevertheless arise, since differences in the low-density EOS and in the crust--core matching prescription may propagate to the stellar structure.
+Figure~\ref{fig:mr} shows the gravitational mass $M$ as a function of (a) the central energy density $\mathcal{E}_c$, and (b) stellar radius $R$, for the four outer-crust EOSs considered.
+The markers indicate the minimum-mass configurations: (a) in the $M$--$\mathcal{E}_c$ plane, configurations to the left of the minimum are unstable, whereas those to the right are stable against infinitesimal radial perturbations; (b) in the $M$--$R$ plane, configurations to the right of the minimum are unstable, while those to the left are stable.
+Near the minimum mass, the curves present an extremely steep behaviour in the $M$--$\mathcal{E}_c$ plane but form an extended, nearly flat branch in the $M$--$R$ plane.
+This shows that small changes in the central energy density correspond to large variations in radius.
+This behaviour is a direct reflection of the internal structure of neutron stars, especially at sub-nuclear densities and near the minimum mass configuration~\citep{Haensel_2002}.
+Such neutron stars are weakly bound and contain a very small liquid core, which accounts for merely $\sim 0.56\%$ and $\sim 1.01\%$ and $\sim 1.5\%$, demonstrating a remarkable convergence among the EoSs.
+Table~\ref{tab:table2} summarizes the properties of the minimum-mass configurations for all considered models.